-On August 28, 2020 the State adopted a new four-tiered, color-coded framework based on the prevalence of virus transmission in each county to guide reopening statewide-the Blueprint for a Safer Economy.
+On August 28, 2020 the State adopted a new four-tiered, color-coded framework based on the prevalence of virus transmission in each county to guide reopening statewide-the Blueprint for a Safer Economy-and the State has revised that framework since its initial implementation.
 That framework can be found online at https://covid19.ca.gov/safer-economy.
-As before counties can be more restrictive than this State framework allows.
-Under the blueprint the State initially assigned the County to the second most restrictive tier, substantial (red).
-On September 30, with improving case rates, the County advanced a tier to moderate (orange).
-Beginning on October 20, 2020, based on the State's new health equity metric, the State designated the County's risk of COVID-19 community transmission to be in the minimal (yellow) tier, accelerating San Francisco to the least restrictive tier.
-Most of the surrounding Bay Area counties have been assigned the red tier (the second most restrictive tier) or orange tier (the second least restrictive tier).
-And San Francisco is now experiencing a rapid and significant surge of COVID-19 cases and meets the criteria to fall within a more restrictive tier.
-Without changes that demonstrate objective signs of improvement San Francisco risks movement backwards.
-Accordingly, the County is restricting and suspending some additional businesses and activities and if the surge in COVID-19 cases continues may impose further restrictions or suspensions.
-When the surge is reversed, the County will continue to approach the reopening process in a measured way, based on local health indicators, and will continue to consider the restrictions that apply to the Bay Area region as a whole.
+Under the State's framework, counties can be more restrictive than this State framework allows.
+The State initially assigned the County to the second most restrictive tier, substantial (red).
+In September and October, the County advanced from the moderate (orange) tier to the minimal (yellow) tier.
+As case rates and other indicators have changed, and the State has moved counties between tiers, and in November 2020 with case rates increasing most counties have moved to the more restrictive tiers.
+On November 17, 2020, the State reassigned the County backward from the minimal (yellow) tier and has continued to make further reassignments as case rates and other State criteria change.

+To the extent that San Francisco experiences a rapid and significant surge of COVID-19 cases and meets the criteria to fall within a more restrictive tier, it will be assigned to more restrictive tiers by the State, and this Order will be revised as quickly as possible to pull back or suspend certain activities to comply with the State's Blueprint and to otherwise address best public health practices to protect our residents.
+The appendixes to this Order and related Health Officer directives will be updated to reflect the changes that are required to be consistent with the State order.
+These changes may include restricting and suspending designated additional businesses and activities and imposing further restrictions or suspensions that the Health Officer determines appropriate.
+And when the indicators improve and the County advances under the State Blueprint, the County will continue to approach the reopening process in a measured way, based on local health indicators, and will continue to consider the restrictions that apply to the Bay Area region as a whole.